IdreesAbuEtewy/vue3-document-exporter/docs/guide/excel/excel.md

 </template>

 <script setup lang="ts">
-import { DataExport } from 'vue-doc-exporter' // Path to the component import { ref } from 'vue';
+import { ExportJsonExcel as DataExport } from '../../../src/index' // Path to the component
+import { ref } from 'vue';

 const myData = ref([...]); // Your data here